jeffrey-w/Extra.Extensions/README.md

 ## Contributing

-The Extensions library is privately maintained.
+The Extra.Extensions library is privately maintained.
 Please open an issue to request a feature or report a bug.
 If you would like to contribute, you may request an invitation to collaborate on this repository.